Engineered Beam Technology

 The same principles clearly applied to gooseneck trailer framing so we set out to design, engineer, and build our own I-beams.

 After nearly three years of research and development, the Fleetneck Engineered Beam product line was the result.
 We proudly debuted the brand new Engineered Beam goosenecks at the 2017 NATDA Trade Show and took the flatbed gooseneck trailer world by surprise.
-In 2019 we were awarded a U.S. Patent for our efforts.
+In 2019 we were awarded a U.S. Patent for our efforts, and in 2022 we launched the new 2.0 version of this technology, which includes significant improvements to both the frame and the neck.

-We now have an almost infinite control over the shape of the beams.
+We now have almost infinite control over the shape of the beams.
 We’re able to optimize the performance of the steel by putting it to work where we need it most.
 No dead weight.
-No added reinforcements needed.
-We’re able to build contours into the beams that optimize the total design and functionality, from dovetails to deck-height.
+No added reinforcements are needed.
+We’re able to build contours into the beams that optimize the total design and functionality, from dovetails to deck height.
 Our beams are the tallest and strongest in gooseneck trailers, with the best strength-to-weight ratios on the road.

-Fast forward to 2020, and we are now bringing the technology behind the Engineered Beam design to the rest of our product lineup, starting with Dump and Equipment trailers.
+Fast forward to today, and we are now bringing the technology behind the Engineered Beam design to the rest of our product lineup, including our top Dump, Equipment, and Car Hauler models.
 Diamond C has always been a pioneer in trailer innovation and a leader in pushing the industry forwards, and our beam design is certainly no exception to that.
 Watch this space for more news and upgrades, and in the meantime, keep scrolling to find out more about how our patented beam design helps your trailer be one of the best in the world.

 Engineered Beam Story Video